Health Care & Medication

 How do Medicare and Medicaid work together?

 Medicaid pays for some services not covered by Medicare.
-If you get Medicare, you may also be able to get help from Florida SSI-Related Medicaid.
+If you get Medicare, you may also be able to get help from Georgia Medicaid.
 Millions of Americans have both Medicare and Medicaid coverage.
 This is called being "dual eligible."

 • Your share of Medicare costs, like deductibles, coinsurance, and copayments